Flagship case study

 What the project proves

-• Uses realistic domain entities instead of a single-entity CRUD structure.
+• Uses realistic entities instead of single-entity CRUD.

 16 / Screenshots and states